Multicultural Grants Program

 List all project items in separate rows in the budget.
 Ensure you check the Guidelines for information about what items are eligible for funding.
 If you have many items, you can group them by types (e.g. hire of equipment).
 A detailed budget can be provided in an attachment.
 For wages, include the Award, level and rate per hour.

-Expand Together grants over $10 000 require a co contribution and the entire project costs need to be included.
-For grants over $10 000 a minimum co contribution will be calculated on the basis of the geographical location that the equipment or facility upgrade will occur.
-Any additional funding required for the project beyond the maximum of $20 000 for equipment and $100 000 for facilities will need to be provided by the organisation.
+Expand Together grants over $50,000 require a co-contribution and the entire project costs need to be included.
+For grants over $50,000 and up to $100,000 a minimum co-contribution will be calculated on the basis of the geographical location that the equipment or facility upgrade will occur.
+Any additional funding required for the project beyond the maximum of 100,000 will need to be provided by the organisation.

-The itemised total project budget has been capped at $40 000 for equipment and $200 000 for facilities.
-If your total project budgets are higher than these amounts you may wish to include information about additional project costs in the attachments in the other supporting documents section at the end of the application.
+The itemised total project budget has been capped at $200,000.
+If your total project budget is higher than this amount you may wish to include information about additional project costs in the attachments in the other supporting documents section at the end of the application.

 It is important to check the Guidelines for a full list of supporting documentation required, as the requirements for each funding stream are different.
 It is also dependent on the item and the amount of funding requested.